openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

    :local:
    :depth: 1

-**NOTE:**  The instructions to setup a StarlingX Cloud with Controller Storage with containerized openstack services in this guide are under development.
+**NOTE:**  The instructions to set up a StarlingX Cloud with Controller Storage with containerized openstack services in this guide are under development.
 For approved instructions, see the